Daxiatitan: Taxonomy

 Daxiatitan and its type and only species Daxiatitan binglingi were named by You Hailu, Li Daqing, Zhou Lingqi, and Ji Qiang in 2008.
 The holotype of D. binglingi, GSLTZP03-001, was collected from the Hekou Group, in Gansu Province, and consists of ten cervical, ten dorsal, and two caudal vertebrae, cervical and dorsal ribs, a haemal arch, a scapulocoracoid, and a femur.

 The genus name refers to the Daxia River, a tributary of the Yellow River that runs through the area where the type specimen was found, and the species name refers to Bingling Temple, which is located in the region.

 Daxiatitan was initially described as a basal titanosaur, and most subsequent studies have regarded it as a basal titanosaur or as a somphospondylan close to Titanosauria in Euhelopodidae.
 In 2020, a phylogenetic analysis conducted by Moore et al. found that Daxiatitan and Euhelopus may form a clade with mamenchisaurids.

 Description

 Daxiatitan was an exceptionally large dinosaur, among the largest known from China.
 Its length has been estimated as 23–30 meters, and its mass has been estimated as 23 tonnes.

-Like both Euhelopus and Huanghetitan, it had an enormously long neck.
+The neck of Daxiatitan is estimated to have been approximately 12 m long, making it among the longer-necked sauropods, although still surpassed by the 15-meter neck of some of the largest mamenchisaurids and diplodocids.